jsndyks/tiltonField/dogPolicy/views.md

 As mentioned about exercising your dog on many quiet lanes around the area that is just not the best option due to cars speeding and not being safe Most fields in the area also have livestock so you can't offer off lead exercise for your dog.

-I also have on a few occasions picked up poo that didn't belong to me as a responsible dog owner,if you ban us off the playing field....who would then pick up the rogue dog poo if there are no dog walkers?
+I also have on a few occasions picked up poo that didn't belong to me as a responsible dog owner,if you ban us off the playing field - who would then pick up the rogue dog poo if there are no dog walkers?

  </div>

 #### Allow - View #2 :

 <div class="view"> I have noticed that the majority of the users of the field have a dog with them.
-In the morning while standing looking out our rear window, as our house backs onto the field. the people using the field in the morning, which is surprisingly a high number are all local dog walkers and are always seen walking away with poo bags in hand.
+In the morning while standing looking out our rear window, as our house backs onto the field.
+The people using the field in the morning, which is surprisingly a high number are all local dog walkers and are always seen walking away with poo bags in hand.
 If you ban dogs you will ban the majority of the users.

 My children have prob used it over the last few years as much as any other child has! and not once have they had an issue with dog poo any more then fox or cat poo.
 I think that some, prob not all of the dog poo found on the field is from people who don't even live in the village, using the church, pub, or walking routes and exercising their dogs, will they know or care about a dog ban. </div>